California Man Arrested For Assaulting A Man Wearing A ‘Make American Great Again’ Hat With Russian Writing

-California police have made an arrest stemming from a September incident in which a man wearing a red-and-white hat that said “Make America Great Again” in Russian was assaulted and robbed, Fox News reports.
+California police have made an arrest stemming from a September incident in which a man wearing a red-and-white hat that said “Make America Great Again” in Russian was assaulted and robbed, FOX News reports.

 Back on September 2, at about 6:40 p.m. local time, the unidentified victim was eating at a restaurant in Hermosa Beach, and was wearing the hat in question.
 Unlike the more traditional hat that has become something of a symbol of the Trump presidency and his supporters, the message on this one was in Russian.